kishanks412/WorkIndia/README.md

                 "Scotland": 13,
             };

-        and every player belongs one of this {team: team_id}
+        and every player belongs to one of this {team: team_id}

+        when your adding team member to a squad then take {team_id} from above reference

 Router Functionality:

     All routers are functional and provide the correct output as expected.

+Match Status Calculation

+    The match status is calculated dynamically based on the match date and the current date.
+This functionality is implemented to provide users with real-time information about matches.

+    Implementation

+        The match status is determined using the following logic:

+        Completed: If the match date is before the current date.
+        Ongoing: If the match date is the same as the current date.
+        Upcoming: If the match date is after the current date.

 Important Note: